 Annually, the district will conduct a physical fitness assessment of students in grades 3-12 who are enrolled in a physical education course or a course for which physical education credit is awarded.
-At the end of the school year, a parent may submit a written request to physical education department head to obtain the results of his or her child's physical fitness assessment conducted during the school year.
+At the end of the school year, a parent may submit a written request to the campus athletic coordinator to obtain the results of his or her child's physical fitness assessment conducted during the school year.